Third Sector Support across Highland

 Thorfin House, Bridgend Business Park, Dingwall IV15 9SL

-The process, which started last year has resulted in a collaborative approach to redesign services across this area and this is now fully complete.
+The process has resulted in a collaborative approach to redesign services across this area.
 This resulted in a successful merger with In This Together.
 This change is one which has also seen us take on the work of Ross-shire Voluntary Action.
-So, HTSI is now directly delivering across the area known as the Inner Moray Firth (see map).
+So, HTSI is now directly delivering across the area known as the Inner Moray Firth.

 TSI Services Manager